open/close all folders

 - Ambassador Donnel Udina from Mass Effect is a man of African descent with an Irish first name and a Russian surname.
 This is explicitly due to cultural intermingling.

 - Lieutenant Kaidan Alenko also counts.
-His surname is Ukrainian, while his given name seems to be of Japanese origins.
+His surname is Ukrainian, while his given name seems to be either of Japanese or Celtic originsnote .
 And he was born and raised in Vancouver.

 - The Player Character can also be this, since while their surname is always Shepard their give name (and appearance) is decided by the player.
 The default names are John for a male Shepard and Jane for a female, but go to any site where people post about their custom Shepards and you'll see many examples of this.